joaojmendes/list-item-attachments/README.md

 # List-Item-Attachments control

-This control allows you to manage list Item Attachments, you can add or delete associated attachments, the attachments are listed in tile view.
+This control allows you to manage list item attachments, you can add or delete associated attachments, the attachments are listed in tile view.

 Here is an example of the control: